Pier 57 in Seattle with Kids

 We like to eat outside with the kids, so we don’t feel as bad when they are noisy.
 Plus, they like to watch the Argosy boats go in and out.

-Extend You Day With Additional Seattle Waterfront Activities
+Extend Your Day With Additional Seattle Waterfront Activities

 SEATTLE AQUARIUM

-If your family likes aquariums, the Seattle Aquarium offers a lot of programs throughout the year.
+If your family likes aquariums, the Seattle Aquarium offers many programs throughout the year.
 It’s one of Seattle’s top attractions.

-And by 2023, the Seattle Aquarium will have completed it’s $100 million expansion.
+By 2023, the Seattle Aquarium will have completed its $100 million expansion.

 WATER TAXI

-If you want to go on a mini adventure, how about taking the Seattle Water Taxi over to West Seattle.
+If you want to go on a mini adventure, take the Seattle Water Taxi to West Seattle.
 Kids will love the little boat.

-Plus, it drops you right at Marination Ma Kai, a top Hawaiian restaurant that serves shave ice in the summer!
+Plus, it drops you right at Marination Ma Kai, a top Hawaiian restaurant that serves shaved ice in the summer!

 ARGOSY CRUISES